A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

 \begin{Definition} Let $p\colon M \to B$ be a fibration.
 Choose a subset, $\x_B$, of $B$.
 The functor, is defined by restricting the functor, $\Fc^M\colon \pi_1(B,B) \to \CGWH/\simeq$, to $\pi_1(B,\x_B)$, the full subgroupoid of $\pi_1(B,B)$, with set of objects $\x_B$.

 We have, thus, also defined a functor, $\hpi_0\circ \Fc^M_{\x_B}\colon \pi_1(B,\x_B) \to \Sets$. \end{Definition}

-\begin{Remark} This latter functor, $\hpi_0\circ \Fc^M_{\x_B}\colon {\pi_1(B,\x_B)} \to \Sets$, is one of the basic ingredients for the {reduction} of the once-extended Quinn TQFT {to give something more amenable}.
+This latter functor, $\hpi_0\circ \Fc^M_{\x_B}\colon {\pi_1(B,\x_B)} \to \Sets$, is a key ingredient for the construction of the once-extended Quinn TQFT.
 The set, $\x_B$, is a choice of a set of base-points, typically, but not exclusively, for the components of $B$, or, at the other extreme, we could take $\x_B$ to be the set of all the elements of $B$.
 We can choose.
-If we pick $\x_B$ finite, this can be used to reduce the groupoids, $\pi_1(B,B)$, and their action (interpreted as a functor) to the more classical setting of a set of fundamental groups and their action.
-This allows one to reduce a $\Vect$-enriched category to something nearer to a finite group algebra together with categories of bimodules over them, in fact to the Morita bicategory that we will be recalling later. \end{Remark}
+If we pick $\x_B$ finite, this can be used to reduce the groupoids, $\pi_1(B,B)$, and their action (interpreted as a functor) to the more classical setting of finite group algebras together with categories of bimodules over them.

 We will need such many pointed extensions of quite a few otherwise classical results, which are not that easy to find given in an explicit form in the literature, and so will give them in a bit of detail.